Blackmile/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile : display the content of the /etc/passwd file.
 3-twofiles : displays the contents of etc/passwd and /etc/hosts.
 4-lastlines : Displays the last 10 lines of the file.
+5-firstlines : displays the first 10 line of the file.